-- If programming is disabled and the prompt for the code automatically appears on the display. - If "0" is entered as the customer's code, programming is always enabled. - Your Endress+Hauser representative can be of assistance if you mislay your personal code.
+- If programming is disabled and the +/= operating elements are pressed in any function, a prompt for the code automatically appears on the display. - If "O" is entered as the customer's code, programming is always enabled. - Your Endress+Hauser representative can be of assistance if you mislay your personal code.